open-xml-templating/docxtemplater/docs/source/installation.rst

     bower install --save docxtemplater

-When using bower, you can include the following script tag in your HTML :
+When using bower, you can include the following script tag in your HTML:

 .. code-block:: html